A version of this content was first published in October 2020.

 For example, this includes seasonal employees taken on for up to six months during a peak period, specialist employees or cover for maternity leave.

-It doesn’t apply to those who have a contract with an agency (as they are likely to be an employee of the agency), students on a work experience placement (who are unlikely to have employment status) or apprentices (who have different statutory rights).
+It doesn’t apply to those who have a contract with an agency (as they are likely to be an employee of the agency).

 What are the benefits?

-- Meet demands of your peak trading periods in your industry
+- Meet the demands of your peak trading periods in your industry

 - Maintain high levels of service and customer expectations